Skip to content

 On-click behavior

-Specify what happens when a user clicks the body of a push notification with On-Click Behavior.
+Specify what happens when a user selects the body of a push notification with On-Click Behavior.
 For example, you can prompt customers to open your application, redirect customers to a specified Web URL, or even open a specific page of your application with a deep link.

 Here, you can also set up button prompts within your push notification, such as: